TheJaredWilcurt/vue-doxen/README-serializeDemos.md

 }
 ```

-This JSON is written to `public/mcp/alloy-components.json` in atc-alloy, where the MCP server reads and serves it to AI tools.
+This JSON can be consumed by MCP servers, AI tools, or any system that needs structured component metadata.

 ### End-to-End Flow